Labh Singh: Killing Deputy Inspector General A.S. Atwal

-Various attacks and assassinations

-On 1 May 1983, Labh Singh and 2 other militants were accused of throwing a grenade at Inspector Harjit Singh’s home while driving by on a motorcycle.
+On 1 May 1983, Labh Singh and 2 other militants were accused of throwing a grenade at Inspector Harjit Singh's home while driving by on a motorcycle.
 Harjit survived the explosion, but it caused great damage to the surrounding area.
 Bhindranwale had accused Harjit of being involved in multiple extrajudicial executions of Sikhs and a “drinker of Sikh blood”.

-On 30 May 1983, Surinder Singh Sodhi along with Major Singh Nagoke and Labh Singh killed Inspector Bhagwan Singh Karianwala.
+On 30 May 1983, Sodhi along with Major Singh Nagoke and Labh Singh killed Inspector Bhagwan Singh Karianwala.
 He was gunned down in Sultanpur Lodhi in a busy market while patrolling.
 Bhagwan was killed along with his gunmen, a police constable.
-Sodhi, Labh and Nagoke grabbed the guns of the killed policemen, those being a Sten gun and revolver.
+Sodhi, Labh and Nagoke grabbed the guns of the killed policemen, those being a sten and revolver.
 Bhagwan had been accused by Bhindranwale as being one of the leading officers in the torture of Sikhs.

-On 15 August 1983, at around 1:15 PM Surinder Singh Sodhi, Major Singh Nagoke, and Labh Singh, from a motorcycle, opened fire on and killed Inspector Gurcharan Singh Sansi who was also on a motorcycle.
+On 15 August 1983, at around 1:15 PM Sodhi, Nagoke, and Labh Singh, from a motorcycle, opened fire on and killed Inspector Gurcharan Singh Sansi who was also on a motorcycle.
 Sansi was killed in Muktsar.
 Labh Singh had been targeting Sansi for some time.
 On 15 August he saw Sansi.
 Labh Singh and fellow militants had driven beside Sansi.
-Sodhi drove the motorcycle while Nagoke, and Labh Singh shot Sasi.
+Sodhi drove the motorcycle while Nagoke, and Labh Singh shot Sansi.
 His gunmen a police constable was shot, but managed to survive in an injured state.
 Both of their weapons were taken by Sodhi.
 Sodhi, Nagoke, and Labh Singh who drove away shouting "Bole so Nihal; Sat Sri Akal".
 Sansi had been accused of killing and "drinking the blood" of Sikhs by Bhindranwale.
 He was accused of being the leading officer in the torture of Sikhs.
-A lyric from a famous dhadi ballad about this translates to, "Three Singhs of the Guru came like a horse; At the opportunity they came to Mukhtsar and brought freedom; A new flag has been flown by the motorcyclewale.
-(Literally those who ride motorcycles; referring to Kharkus) Sansi was put on the car of death by motorcyclewale; Sansi was put on the train of death by the motorcyclewale."